 << Return to Dairy Services page

-• An individual with a bona fide ownership interest in the farm
+- An individual who has a bona fide ownership interest in the dairy farm and milking operation, if the licensed milk producer is a legal entity.

-• A family member or nonpaying guest who consumes the milk at the home of the producer or bona fide owner
+- A family member or nonpaying household guest who consumes the milk at the home of an individual milk producer or bona fide owner.

-The administrative rule also defines incidental sales: a sale is not incidental if it is the regular course of business, or if there is any advertising to the general public through any media.
+- A sale is not incidental if it is made in the regular course of business, or is preceded by any advertising, offer, or solicitation made to the general public through any communications medium.

 FAQs About Raw Milk in Wisconsin